jonlpersson/ed-latimore/site/_posts/2022-01-25-how-to-tell-a-girl-you-like-her.md

 In that case, read my post on [how not to be shy around girls](https://edlatimore.com/how-not-to-be-shy-around-girls/) for practical tips to overcome your nervousness.

+{% include widgets/summary.html id="Attractive-Man" %}

 ## Avoid obsessing over one girl

 Obsessing over one girl is affectionately called ‘one-itis’ in the dating community.
 It's the belief that the woman you’re attracted to is the perfect girl and you’ll never find another like her.

 You might fall under the mistaken thinking that you’re one perfect scenario away from making her fall in love with you.

 Obsessing is a manifestation of your fear.
 Whether it's due to loneliness or rejection, it keeps you from seeing your value and often has you idealizing the girl.
-Fear of rejection is one of five types of fear.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> A fear of the unknown.
+Fear of rejection is one of five types of fear.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> A fear of the unknown.
 And putting yourself out there puts you in a vulnerable situation.

 Once you’re actively avoiding rejection, you aren’t allowing the situation to play out naturally.
 And it’s not likely to give you the result you’re hoping for.